n8n-io/n8n-docs/docs/nodes/expressions/jmespath.md

 `object` is a JSON object, such as the output of a previous node. `searchString` is an expression written in the JMESPath query language.
 The [JMESPath Specification](https://jmespath.org/specification.html#jmespath-specification) provides a list of supported expressions, while their [Tutorial](https://jmespath.org/tutorial.html) and [Examples](https://jmespath.org/examples.html) provide interactive examples.

 ::: warning Search parameter order
-The examples in the [JMESPath Specification](https://jmespath.org/specification.html#jmespath-specification) follow the pattern `search(searchString, obj)`.
-The [JMESPath JavaScript library](https://github.com/jmespath/jmespath.js/), which n8n uses, supports `search(obj, searchString)` instead.
+The examples in the [JMESPath Specification](https://jmespath.org/specification.html#jmespath-specification) follow the pattern `search(searchString, object)`.
+The [JMESPath JavaScript library](https://github.com/jmespath/jmespath.js/), which n8n uses, supports `search(object, searchString)` instead.
 This means that when using examples from the JMESPath documentation, you may need to change the order of the search function parameters.
 :::

 ## Common tasks